 The path of maintenance to be adopted to restore these glitches or failures is determined by the acuteness or criticality of the machine or equipment.
-Before taking up the maintenance procedure, a few questions need to be answered such as the time the device can be shut down, the period it will be down for, the cost incurred with the downtime, calculating lead time etc. Let us refer to an example.
+Before taking up the maintenance procedure, a few questions need to be answered, such as the time the device can be shut down, the period it will be down for, the cost incurred with the downtime, calculating lead time, etc. Let us refer to an example.
 Take the case of a furnace combustion fan.
 Its job is to supply billets to a rolling mill.
 It is in a critical stage, and the course of action to replace the machine should be adopted.
-If not done, the next chance to replace the furnace may be in 6 to 12 months, by the time of which, the fault may escalate to an irrecoverable higher state.
+If not done, the next chance to replace the furnace may be in 6 to 12 months, by which time the fault may escalate to an irrecoverable higher state.

 Stages of Bearing Failure

 The first stage of the bearing failure is regular operation.
 The glitches tend to register at ultrasonic frequencies ranging from 1200K to 3600K CPM (20000- 60000 Hz).
 The only instruments that can evaluate the energy of the device at this stage are Spike Energy or Shock Plus instruments.
 It manifests a metal-to-metal contact that can primarily be caused by to lack of lubrication or fluids.
 It is a stage that can be avoided beforehand, even if adequate evaluation and remedial measures are taken.